infiniflow/ragflow/api/http_api_reference.md

 - `"datasets"`: (*Body parameter*) `list[string]`, *Required*
   The IDs of the datasets to search from.
 - `"documents"`: (*Body parameter*), `list[string]`
   The IDs of the documents to search from.
-Defaults to `None`.
 - `"offset"`: (*Body parameter*), `integer`
   The starting index for the documents to retrieve.
 Defaults to `1`.
 - `"limit"`: (*Body parameter*)